Sharks, skates, rays and chimaera, are among the world’s most threatened animals.

 1. Lack of Species and Population-Specific Data Many government agencies and non-governmental organizations are involved in ongoing study of patterns of shark diversity, abundance, threat, and conservation solutions.

-4. Climate Change Anthropogenic climate change through the burning of fossil fuels exacerbates overfishing and habitat loss through two mechanisms.
+Anthropogenic climate change through the burning of fossil fuels threatens 10% of shark and ray species with extinction and exacerbates overfishing and habitat loss through two mechanisms.
 Effects of climate change are rapidly degrading coral reef ecosystems due to increased sea surface temperatures and subsequent decreases in coral cover from bleaching and disease.
 Further, many temperate species are declining in the equatorward portion of their range because it is less ecologically suitable due to higher water temperatures.

-5. Pollution from a wide variety of both point-source and non-point sources can be a non-lethal stressor that compounds other threats.
+Pollution from a wide variety of both point- source and non-point sources can be a non- lethal stressor that compounds other threats.

 Effective, science-based, inclusive and accessible communication can be a powerful ally to shark and ray conservation efforts.
 It’s vital to engage a broad cross section of public audiences in the priorities for contemporary conservation and the vital role of science, policy advocacy and sustainable fisheries management.
 As trusted messengers for conservation solutions for the general public, our program is uniquely situated to capitalize on our massive audiences to influence positive behavior change to benefit elasmobranch conservation.